pang-lee/Backtrader_Taiwan_stock/README.md

 6. Generate and Caculate the trade of today result, including P&L, winning rate, Position ..ETC For more detail, please see the analyze_global_result() function
 7. Every Stock trading log and result would be place in the result folder
+8. You can set the parameter at the Buttom of the Code
+EX:
+is_dyanmic => If you want to use the dynamic profit and loss long_short => True if you want to run long strategy, False other wise

 Run the code:
 python index_v0 (multiprocess of 4 core)